smacademic/project-dgfk/.github/ISSUE_TEMPLATE/server-bug-report.md

 ---
 name: Server Bug Report
-about: This template should be used when there is an issue with either the Database or the Webserver.
+about: This template should be used when there is an issue with either the Database or the Web Server.
 Please fill in all of the information below.
-title: "[Server Bug]"
+title: "[Server Bug] title_goes_here"
 labels: Type - Bug, Location - Server
 assignees: ''